Los Angeles To Napa Valley – A Wine Lovers Roadtrip

 From Ragged Point, you’ll have a remaining 4 1/2 hours of stunning landscapes driving through Big Sur, Carmel, and Monterey until you hit San Francisco and then next stop: Napa Valley.

-LA to Napa: The Perfect Two Day Road Trip Itinerary
+Los Angeles to Napa Valley: The Perfect Two Day Road Trip Itinerary

 Slightly modify the 1-day itinerary and do a sleepover in Cambria where you can enjoy the beautiful beaches and the coastal wines just a little longer.
 After lunch at Main Street Grill, tour the charming little town of Cambria in all its gift and antique shops, and pop in one of the many wine stores to have a glass of wine while chatting it up with the owners.